 - National Insurance Number

-- Business name and address (if differs from your personal details)
+- Business name and address (if different from your personal details)

 - Start date of your activity